tortoise/tortoise-orm/docs/models.rst

     :samp:`{FKNAME}__{FOREIGNFK}__{VERYFOREIGNFIELD}__gt=3`

-There is however one major limiatation.
+There is however one major limitation.
 We don't want to restrict foreign column names, or have ambiguity (e.g. a foreign object may have a field called ``isnull``)

-Then this would be entierly ambugious:
+Then this would be entirely ambigous:

     :samp:`{FKNAME}__isnull`